-Winning medals and awards can help towards assuring customers you have what it takes to deliver a quality product but it’s not the whole story when it comes to a highly variable products such as roasted coffees.
+Winning medals and awards may help towards assuring customers you have what it takes to deliver a quality product.

-Nothing ever stands still in the world of coffee, the ingredients are constantly changing, the conditions we roast under are always changing and consumers tastes and preferences change.
+The ingredients are constantly changing, conditions we roast under (weather) always change and consumers tastes and preferences shift in remarkably short cycles.

 IT STARTS WITH SELECTING THE RIGHT INGREDIENTS

-This big range of choices presents the first challenge or dilemma to the coffee roaster or coffee brand owner – green bean selection.
+This large range of choice presents the first challenge or dilemma to the coffee roaster or coffee brand owner - green bean selection.

 Great coffees have a lovely balance and often it's that balance which is never easy to create.